Patriksone History, Family Crest & Coats of Arms

 Another 34 words (2 lines of text) are included under the topic Early Patriksone Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Patriksone family to the New World and Oceana
+Migration of the Patriksone family

 In such difficult times, the difficulties of raising the money to cross the Atlantic to North America did not seem so large compared to the problems of keeping a family together in Scotland.
 It was a journey well worth the cost, since it was rewarded with land and freedom the Scots could not find at home.
 The American War of Independence solidified that freedom, and many of those settlers went on to play important parts in the forging of a great nation.
 Among them: George Patrickson who settled in Baltimore in 1790.